How To Setup A Web Server Using a Wemos D1 Mini

 }

-The following code should be included inside of the void setup() function.
+Add the following code inside the void setup() function.

 void setup()